Here is what I have learned about adopting a waiting child (one who is legally free for adoption) from foster care:

 verse 3 from Nephi's Courage (primary song)

-"The Lord gives us commandments and asks us to obey.
+"The Lord gives us commandments and asks us to

 Sometimes I am tempted to choose another way.